 The AIP is based on the principle that education should extend beyond the classroom, and that students should make a difference--not just after graduation, but now, as a basic function of education itself.
 The AIP curriculum provides real-world experiences that advance district, state, and national educational standards through research-based practices for student achievement in core content areas.
 The AIP builds on the participatory education approaches of Miami University's Project Dragonfly, which reaches millions of people each year through inquiry-driven programs, public exhibits, and graduate courses worldwide.
 AIP Master's students practice the skills of investigation, critical reflection, leadership, and collaboration required to effectively address the vital issues of our time.

 |Seattle||Woodland Park Zoo (Visit Site)|

-Enrollment is open to applicants who hold a bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, New York, Phoenix, San Diego and Seattle.
+Enrollment is open to applicants who hold a bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, New York, San Diego and Seattle.
 Coursework occurs online with experiential learning at affiliated institutions.

 The AIP Master’s can be completed part-time while working.
 It’s designed for educators and a broad range of professionals from non-profit, business, and government settings.